 Today is Good Friday.
 Recalling such wonderful memories of the Church’s traditional ‘Seven Last Words’ services.

-Recalling on today, delivering one of the Seven Last Words at the call from Pastor Willis Orr of Winter’s Chapel AME in Lebanon.
-He said to me my word will be “It is Finished”!
-Of all the times and places that I have delivered one of the Seven Last Words, (always, always, “Woman, Behold thy Son” soooo predictable); this was my very first time to receive this Word.
+Or that Good Friday when I will delivered one of the Seven Last Words; receiving the call from Pastor Willis Orr of Winter’s Chapel AME in Lebanon; he said to me my word will be “It is Finished”!
+Of all the times and places that I have delivered one of the Seven Last Words, this is my very first time to receive this Word.
 Needless to say, it was on.

 by email: email@example.com